gitana/cloudcms-archives/README.md

-# cloudcms-archives
+# Public Archives (Templates) for Cloud CMS

-Public Archives (Templates) for Cloud CMS
+Managed by Cloud CMS